Battle of Les Sables-d'Olonne: Chase

-Action
+Battle

 Jurien recognised immediately that his force was severely outnumbered and steered for the coast in search of a safe anchorage.
 The best available was the town of Les Sables-d'Olonne, which had a small harbour protected by gun batteries.
 At 09:10 Amelia was in range to fire on Cybèle's stern before the British frigate dropped back to join Stopford's rapidly advancing force.
 The French then anchored under the batteries of the town with "springs" on their anchor cables, a system of attaching the bow anchor that increased stability and allowed the ships to swing their broadsides to face an enemy while stationary.

 Stopford was not intimidated and at 10:30 his squadron bore down on the French in a line of battle led by Defiance and followed by Caesar, Donegal and Amelia.
 At 11:00 Defiance, with the lightest draught of the ships of the line, was able to close to within 600 m of the French squadron.
 The British ship opened fire and took fire in response from the frigates and batteries.
 At 11:20 Caesar and Donegal joined the attack, followed at 11:30 by Amelia.
 The concentrated fire of the large British ships was far too heavy for the French and at 11:50 Cybèle and Italienne cut their anchor cables and drifted away from the British and onto the shore.
 Neither crew was able to continue in the fight as burning wadding had drifted from Defiance and set them on fire.
 At about this time Caesar withdrew to deeper water to avoid grounding and Defiance veered anchor cable to turn its fire onto Calypso.

 Within minutes Calypso had also veered its cable so that Italienne, now beached, could resume fire on the British squadron, but the frigate overcompensated and drifted stern-first onto the shore.
 The British ships continued their fire until the rapidly falling tide forced them to retire one by one, with Defiance being the last to retire at 12:15.
 The squadron then returned for one more pass, the final shots fired by Donegal, before Stopford ordered them to withdraw.